Prag8855/aab/content/guides/german-health-insurance.md

 You have more healthcare options, because you can visit doctors and therapists that don't accept public health insurance.
 Doctors often give priority to patients with private health insurance.

 With private health insurance, you usually pay for healthcare yourself, and get reimbursed by the insurance company.
 For big, expensive treatments, the insurance company pays the doctor directly.
-This is different from public health insurance, where you just show your insurance card.
+This is different from public health insurance, where you just show your [insurance card](/glossary/Gesundheitskarte) and get treated.

 ### Best private health insurance